dabster-inc/curriculum/Hadoop Administration Curriculum.md

-# Hadoop Administration
-## Hadoop Administration with the Power of DevOps
+# Hadoop Administration with the Power of DevOps

 ### We upskill our candidates on various technologies such as:
 * Linux Administration